saghul/pyuv/docs/loop.rst

         *Read only*

-        Dictionary containing the loop counters.
+        Named tuple containing the loop counters.
 Loop counters maintain a count on the number of different handles, requests, etc that were ever run by the loop.